dondavy/Exploring-Transcript-Isoorthology-Using-Large-Language-Model-Embeddings/README.md

 </table>

-  🧬 Methodology
+  #### 🧬 Methodology

     1. Optimal K Selection

-  The tool runs clustering across the specified range [k min
+        The tool runs clustering across the specified range [kmin,kmax].
-​
- ,k
-max
-​
- ].
 It calculates the Silhouette Score for each k.

         To ensure the most biological result, it selects the smallest k that achieves a score within 0.02 of the global maximum.
 If the maximum score is below 0.3, the tool treats the data as a single cluster (unimodal).

     2. Homology Inference Logic

         The tool groups transcripts into clusters and identifies a Medoid (the most representative transcript) for each group.
 Relationships are then defined:

         Primary Orthologs: Transcripts from different genes that are the "closest" to each other within a cluster.

         Ortho-isoorthologs: Primary pairs linked via a Speciation event in the tree.

         Para-isoorthologs: Primary pairs linked via a Duplication event in the tree.

         Recent Paralogs: Transcripts from the same gene found within the same cluster.